CubedNetwork/fabulously-optimized-wiki/improving-performance.md

 * [MSI AfterBurner](https://www.msi.com/support/technical_details/VGA_MSI_Utility_AfterBurner)
 * On Linux, Intel and AMD GPUs usually do not need additional configuration, but ensure your system is up to date.

-Please note that Fabulously Optimized moderators may not have these graphics cards and as such may not be help you with this.
+Please note that Fabulously Forgified moderators may not have these graphics cards and as such may not be help you with this.
 You can search online or ask in a community such as [Fabric Discord](https://discord.gg/v6v4pMv).

 ## Additional mods

-Mods that may improve performance in specific scenarios, but are not necessarily stable or relevant to be included in FO itself.
-No guarantees and no support is provided by FO for these mods.
+Mods that may improve performance in specific scenarios, but are not necessarily stable or relevant to be included in FF itself.
+No guarantees and no support is provided by FF for these mods.

 * [Nvidium](https://modrinth.com/mod/nvidium) - improves performance with NVIDIA GPUs, as long as you don't use shaders
 * [Methane](https://modrinth.com/mod/methane) - optimizes the game by removing light calculations, aka using the "fullbright" effect